agbanusi/kudy-challenge/README.md

 ### Steps to recreate locally
 This project is made with ParcelJs and Love.

-copy and run these commands in your commandline
+Copy and run these commands in your commandline
 ```
 git clone https://github.com/agbanusi/kudy-challenge.git
 ```
-then,
+Then,
 ```
 cd kudy-challenge
 ```